tmpfs/strike/rest.1.markdown

 ## DESCRIPTION

-**rest** generates HTTP requests using a command line format.
+**rest** generates HTTP requests using curl(1).
 The core commands correspond to the HTTP verbs GET, POST, PUT, HEAD, DELETE and OPTIONS.

 ## FILES

-this is some files text...
+The http(1) module generates some temporary files and some files used for logging purposes.

 ## OPTIONS

-this is some options text...
+Wherever possible **rest** follows the command line options available to curl(1) but also adds some convenient shortcut options.

+	* `--type`:
+		Set the content type for the request.
+	* `-H`, `--header`:
+		Set a request header.

 ## BUGS